English Terracotta Pots Explained

 My range of English terracotta pots are all made with 100% British clay, sourced from Stoke-on-Trent.
 No surprise considering Stoke is the World Capital of Ceramics!

-It's very important to remove any air pockets because should these remain they can cause flaws in the finished pottery.
+It's very important to remove any air pockets because, should these remain, they can lead to flaws in the fired product.

 The Making

 Each pot is individually hand-thrown from cut lumps of the prepared clay.
-This messy job involves a lot of patience and quite a few hours of practice (quite the understatement!).
+This messy job involves a lot of patience and equal amounts of practice (quite the understatement!).
 Once the overall shape of a pot has been formed, it is time to apply the details.
 Lines, frills and motifs are all applied by hand.
 The closest a 'machine' comes to the entire part of the making process is a motor in the potters wheel.

-Now the pots have been thrown, they cure for a number of days to ensure they are dry before heading into the kiln.
-From here the pots are stacked in a gas-fuelled, hand-made brick kiln and fired over a period of 2 days.
+Now the pots have been thrown, they cure for a number of days to ensure they are dry before heading into a large hand-built brick kiln.
+From here the pots are carefully stacked and fired over a period of 2 days.

-Temperatures reach around 1165°C before cooling off to a point when the kiln can be opened and the pots removed by hand.
+Temperatures reach around 1165°C before cooling off to a point when the finished wares can be removed by hand.
+It's this high temperature & length of firing that results in truly frost-hardy pots.

 View the range.